Mark Esper: Career

 Esper served as an infantry officer with the 101st Airborne Division and deployed with the "Screaming Eagles" for the Gulf War.
-His battalion was part of the famous "left hook" that led to the defeat of the Iraqi Army.
+His battalion—the 3rd Battalion, 187th Infantry Regiment, the "Rakkasans"—was part of the famous "Hail Mary" deep into southern Iraq that helped lead to the defeat of the Iraqi Army.
 He later commanded an airborne rifle company in Europe and served as an Army fellow at the Pentagon.
 Esper served on active duty for more than ten years before moving to the Army National Guard and later the Army Reserve, rising to the rank of lieutenant colonel.
-Esper is a recipient of the Department of Defense Medal for Distinguished Public Service.
+According to his memoir and personal website, Esper is Ranger, Airborne, Air Assault, Jumpmaster, and Pathfinder qualified, and completed Army courses ranging from Jungle Expert in Panama to the Command & General Staff College in Fort Leavenworth, Kansas.
+Esper is a two-time recipient of the Department of Defense Medal for Distinguished Public Service.
 Among his military awards and decorations are the Legion of Merit, Bronze Star Medal, Kuwait Liberation Medal, and the Combat Infantryman Badge.

 Esper was chief of staff at the Heritage Foundation, a conservative think tank, from 1996 to 1998.
 From 1998 to 2002, Esper served as a senior professional staffer for the Senate Foreign Relations Committee and the Senate Governmental Affairs Committee.
 He was also a senior policy advisor and legislative director for U.S. Senator Chuck Hagel.
 He was policy director for the House Armed Services Committee from 2001 to 2002.
 From 2002 to 2004, Esper served in George W. Bush's administration as deputy assistant secretary of defense for negotiations policy, where he was responsible for a broad range of nonproliferation, arms control and international security issues.
-He was director for national security affairs for the U.S. Senate under Majority Leader Bill Frist from 2004 to 2006.

-Esper was executive vice president at the Aerospace Industries Association in 2006 and 2007.
+He was director for national security affairs for the U.S. Senate under Majority Leader Bill Frist from 2004 to 2006.Esper was executive vice president at the Aerospace Industries Association in 2006 and 2007.
 From September 2007 to February 2008, Esper served as national policy director to U.S. Senator Fred Thompson in his 2008 presidential campaign.
+During that same period, Esper was a Senate-appointed commissioner on the U.S.-China Economic and Security Review Commission.
 From 2008 to 2010, Esper served as executive vice president of the Global Intellectual Property Center and vice president for Europe and Eurasia at the U.S. Chamber of Commerce.
 He was hired as vice president of government relations at defense contractor Raytheon in July 2010.
 Esper was recognized as a top corporate lobbyist by The Hill in 2015 and 2016.
 Esper's departure from Raytheon included a deferred compensation package after 2022.